Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/03-social-societal.md

 This too is a form of gender dysphoria, as these influences would not have been felt if the person had been cisgender.

 The other way shame comes in to play is in the systemic transphobia present in our society.
 Trans adults of today grew up watching transphobic media in their childhood.
 The transsexual obsession of the late 80s and early 90s was horrifically traumatic for trans kids of the time, watching all the adults and peers around them laugh, jeer and be disgusted by people who they not only identified with, but strongly empathized and looked up to.
 This shame sits with us for our entire lives; it is a fundamental reason for why so many trans people do not come out until their late 30s or later, because only when they reach mid-life are they able to overcome that shame.

+Shame also tends to build up until it boils over into radical action.
+A very common aspect among trans people's histories are cycles where they will build up their presentation, fighting their feelings less and less, until suddenly they feel overcome with the shame and purge everything, vowing to never pursue those feelings again.
+This pattern repeats over and over again.

 #### Dating and Romantic Relationships